NEW PROGRAM DEVELOPMENT

 An individual faculty member and the Global Education Office for Undergraduates (GEO), generally have responsibility for developing a new Duke-administered study abroad or U.S.-based study away program.
 In developing the program, the faculty member and GEO staff will work in consultation with the academic department head of the sponsoring unit, the faculty-led Duke Global Education Committee, and other appropriate Duke departments and administrators.

-We are currently in an active RFP for summer programs.
+We are currently in an active RFP for summer programs and the Duke in Venice semester program.

-If you are interested in developing a summer program review the steps outlined above.
+If you are interested in developing a summer program or teaching on the Duke in Venice program review the steps outlined above.
 Once you’ve familiarized yourself with the proposal process, we recommend you meet with a GEO director to review your proposal idea.

-If you are interested in developing a program, please contact the GEO directors at geodirectors@duke.edu.
+If you are interested in developing a summer program or in teaching the Duke in Venice semester program, please contact the GEO directors at geodirectors@duke.edu.

 The individual faculty member initiates the approval process by obtaining permission to proceed from their academic department head.